soasada/popok/README.md

 ## Bootstrapping a Server

-The [Server.java](/src/main/java/com/popokis/popok/http/Server.java) it's just a wrapper class over Undertow class to add some functionality such as: HTTPs/HTTP2 support and HTTP to HTTPs redirection.
+The [Server.java](/src/main/java/com/popokis/popok/http/Server.java) class it's just a wrapper class over Undertow class to add some functionality such as: HTTPs/HTTP2 support and HTTP to HTTPs redirection.
 To instantiate a Server you have to provide an undertow `HttpHandler` as router and use the builder API that provides you the following methods:

 ```java
 propertiesFilename(String name)